m0baxter/twitterBot/README.md

 where file is the location of a `json` formatted file of tweet data.

-It should be noted thateven without Twitter authentication keys training and testing are possible.
-This is achieved by setting the the `online` argument of the `TwitterBot` constructor to `False`.
+It should be noted that even without Twitter authentication keys training and testing are possible.
+This is achieved by setting the `online` argument of the `TwitterBot` constructor to `False`.

 ## Training
 `main.py` contains sample parameters used to train a twitter bot on  tweet data from the [Trump Twitter